Israel, India look past defense to broaden commercial ties

-TEL AVIV In the months leading up to Indian Prime Minister Narendra Modi's historic visit to Israel, India signed two arms deals, spending $2.6 billion on Israeli missile defense systems.
+TEL AVIV (Reuters) - In the months leading up to Indian Prime Minister Narendra Modi's historic visit to Israel, India signed two arms deals, spending $2.6 billion on Israeli missile defense systems.

 Yet since Modi arrived on Tuesday, military ties -- for decades the secretive bedrock of India-Israel relations -- have taken a back seat.
 The governments have instead spent time discussing companies that sell medical devices, hi-tech and water systems.